 Hardy Amies (1909-2003) began his career in fashion at Lachasse in 1934, where he was designer, and after 1935, managing director.
 During the war he designed British Utility clothing which conformed to the strict fabric saving rules of wartime.
 He started his own couture house, Hardy Amies Ltd. in 1946, and added ready-to-wear in 1950.

 Amies sold his business in 2001, and Jacques Azagury was appointed the new designer.
-Since 2003, the collection has been designed by Ian Garlant.
+In November 2008, after going bankrupt, the Hardy Amies brand was acquired by a private investment firm.

 Written by premierludwig